Turgerel/ScanSphere/README.md

 https://docs.google.com/document/d/1hECHP02wrSGvhkiV0S3u3GbYJ4b4J8GDqd7kqQ7VGAA/edit?usp=sharing

 #### SD1-P3.py
 Our third goal was to actually construct the graph using our EDGES collection from our database.
-This graph is very crucial since it will be needed to implemented graph embedding functions/techniques through the GEM Library.
+The graph is very crucial since it will be used in the graph embedding functions/techniques through the GEM Library.
 We are mostly using SDNE and node2vec.

 Here is a link to the GEM Library repo.